-Students who do not meet the minimum Qualitative and Quantitative standards at the end of a WARNING period will be INELIGIBLE for federal Title IV aid (Pell grant, student loan) and will receive a letter of Suspension Status.
-Students receiving all F's or all I's or combination of F's, W's, AW's, and I's (0.00 GPA) for a Fall, Spring, or Summer semester will automatically be SUSPENDED.
+Students who do not meet the minimum qualitative and quantitative standards at the end of a warning period will be ineligible for federal Title IV aid (Pell grant, student loan) and will receive an emailed letter of suspension status.

 A suspension status will remain until the student successfully completes a semester(s) at his/her own expense and meets the above policy requirements; aid eligibility may then be reinstated.
-If it is determined that a student has exceeded the 150% timeframe OR academic progress reflects the inability to complete a degree within the timeframe, the student will be suspended and a student's only option for reinstatement of aid is by appealing the Suspension status.
+If it is determined that a student has exceeded the 150% timeframe OR academic progress reflects the inability to complete a degree within the timeframe, the student will be suspended and a student's only option for reinstatement of aid is by appealing the suspension status.
+A student may only choose the appeal option IF he/she can complete his/her program with in the 30 hours upon approval of the appeal.